Bjerring/Bjerring.github.io/_posts/2019-11-04-Portfolio-Optimization-using-CVaR.markdown

 ---
 layout: post
-title:  "Portfolio Optimization using Conditional Value at Risk"
+title:  "Portfolio Optimisation using Conditional Value at Risk"
 date:   2019-11-04 18:00:00 +0100
 category: equity
 tags: [risk, optimization]
 ---
 {% include lib/mathjax.html %}

 Constructing a portfolio with high risk adjusted returns is all about risk management.
-Here, the mitigration of large loses is of paramount importance, as gains and losses are asymmetric by nature, e.g. if our portfolio's value drops by 10% then we would need to regain 11.1% to neutralize the losses.
+Here, the mitigration of large losses is of paramount importance, as gains and losses are asymmetric by nature.
+For example, if our portfolio value drops by 10% then we would need to regain 11.1% to neutralise this loss.
-This post is about how to to implement the Conditional Value at Risk measure in a portfolio optimization framework.
+This post is about how to implement the Conditional Value at Risk measure in a portfolio optimisation framework.

-Conditional Value at Risk is a popular risk measure among professionel investors to quantify the potential of large losses.
-The metric is computed as the average of the $$\alpha$$ % worst case scenarios over some time frame.
+Conditional Value at Risk (CVaR) is a popular risk measure among professional investors to quantify the extent of potential big losses.
+The metric is computed as an average of the $$\alpha$$ % worst case scenarios over some time horizon.
 The measure is a natural extention of the Value at Risk (VaR) measure proposed in the Basel II Accord.

-The necessity of the introduction of CVaR is due to a long list of implications when using VaR in practice, e.g. assuming that returns are normally distribution.
-In addition, the VaR measurement fails to be risk coherent as it lack subadditivity and convexity.
+The justification for the introduction of CVaR is due to the many numerical problems of using VaR in practice, e.g. an assumption of the normally distributed returns.
+In addition, the VaR measurement fails to be risk-coherent as it lacks subadditivity and convexity.
 Here, subadditivity means that a portfolio's risk cannot be more than the combined risks of the individual positions.
-Though, in some special cases for the VaR metric, this statement becomes violated and it becomes mathematical possible to obtain a risk reduction by dividing a portfolio into two sub-portfolios.
+Though, in some special cases for the VaR metric, this statement becomes violated and it becomes mathematically possible to obtain a risk reduction by dividing a portfolio into two sub-portfolios.
 Intuitively, this does not make any sense and breaks the reason for diversifying a portfolio.

-Conditional Value at Risk is a superior measure of risk and can be defined as
+Conditional Value at Risk is a superior measure of risk and can be mathematically expressed as defined as
 $$
 \begin{equation}
-CVaR_{\alpha}(X) = E(-X|-X> VaR_{\alpha}(X)),
+CVaR_{\alpha}(X) = E(-X|-X> VaR_{\alpha}(X))
 \end{equation}
 $$
-which effectively defines the metric as the average of the $$ \alpha $$ worst case scenarios.
-This can also be visualized like this:
+This can also be visualised like this:

 ![CVAR](/assets/images/portfolio_cvar/cvar.png)

 Conditional Value at Risk is not only convinient as it better identifies the tail risk than VaR, but it also holds desirable numerical properties such as linearity.
-This means that we easily integrate it in a portfolio optimization framework.
+This means that we can easily integrate it in a portfolio optimisation framework.
-Similar to the mean-variance model, we can construct a portfolio, which maximizes the expected return of a portfolio for some level of risk (in this case, expressed using CVaR).
+Similar to the mean-variance model, we can construct a portfolio, which maximises the expected return for some level of risk (in this case, expressed using CVaR).
-If we introduce a risk aversion coefficient $$ \lambda $$, then we can write the mean-CVaR portfolio optimization model as:
+If we introduce a risk aversion coefficient $$ \lambda $$, then we can write the mean-CVaR portfolio optimisation model as:

 $$
 \begin{equation}